Imon39/smart-scholarship-agent/README.md

 # smart-scholarship-agent
-n intelligent scholarship recommendation system built with Google ADK and Gemini AI.
+An intelligent scholarship recommendation system built with Google ADK and Gemini AI.
 This agent automatically collects user information, searches relevant scholarships using custom tools, and delivers structured, personalized scholarship recommendations with persistent memory support.